Vidnez/TVs-Bezels-for-1-1-screens/README.md

 # General Instructions (Applying overlays)

-Open 'Quick Menu' on Retroarch (Select + X buttons) > On-Screen Overlay > Overlay Preset > Choose the .cfg file for the system in use.
+Open 'Quick Menu' on Retroarch > On-Screen Overlay > Overlay Preset > Choose the .cfg file for the system in use.

 Set Overlay Opacity to 1.0